By Joe Rich

 Table of Contents

-What is the Difference between a Toy grade and Hobby grade RC car
+What is a Toy grade RC car

 Toy grade RC cars are made with a focus on minimising costs and as the title implies aimed at the toy market.